 The Chairman invites the members of the Board to the meetings in writing, indicating the agenda and the motions for resolution thereto.
 The invitations are sent out at least ten business days prior to the meeting.
 Each member of the Board can request that the Chairman call for a meeting without undue delay.
 In addition to the materials for Board meetings, the members of the Board receive monthly financial reports.

-At the request of one member of the Board, members of the Executive Committee are invited to attend meetings.
-The Board of Directors can determine by majority vote that other third parties, for example external consultants, may attend part or all of the meetings.
-In the fiscal year under review, the Chief Executive Officer, the Chief Financial Officer and, depending on the agenda items, other members of the Executive Committee or Management were present at all Board meetings and all Committee meetings.
-At the end of each physical Board meeting, there is a closed Board session without the participation of the Management.
+At the request of one member of the Board, members of the Executive Committee and the Management can be invited to attend Board meetings.
+The Board can determine that other third parties, for example external consultants, may attend part or all of the meetings.
+In the fiscal year under review, the Chief Executive Officer, the Chief Financial Officer and, depending on the agenda items, other members of the Executive Committee and Management of the Company were present at Board meetings and/or Committee meetings.

-Resolutions are adopted by a simple majority of the members of the Board being present or represented.
+Resolutions are adopted by a simple majority of the members of the Board being present.
 Resolutions can also be adopted by unanimous circular decision.
-Members of the Board may only be represented by a fellow member of the Board.
-In the event of a tie vote, the proposal is deemed not to be resolved.
-Resolutions made at the Board meetings are documented through written minutes of the meeting.
+Resolutions adopted at Board meetings are documented through written minutes.

 The Board has formed the following Committees:

 Audit, Finance, Risk, Quality & Compliance Committee

-In addition, the AFRQCC reviews the basic risk management principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board of Directors determines risk tolerance levels and limits for exposures of raw material positions.
-For details on the financial risk management, see note 26 to the Consolidated Financial Statements.
+In addition, the AFRQCC reviews the basic risk manage¬ment principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board determines risk tolerance levels and limits for exposures of raw material positions.
+For details on the financial risk management, see Note 3.7 to the Consolidated Financial Statements.